Dynamic Ranking and Translation Synchronization: Main results

-where $\Psi_{\operatorname{Proj}}(\cdot)$ and $\red{\Psi'_{\operatorname{Proj}}(\cdot)}$ are functions of the parameters of the problem. \end{thmx} For a more formal statement of the previous theorem (with the explicit $\Psi_{\operatorname{Proj}}$), we direct the reader to Theorem \ref{thm:error_proj_evol} in Section \ref{sec:analysis_proj}.
+where $\Psi_{\operatorname{Proj}}(\cdot)$ and $\red{\Psi'_{\operatorname{Proj}}(\cdot)}$ are functions of the parameters of the problem. \end{thmx} For a more formal statement of the previous theorem (with the explicit $\Psi_{\operatorname{Proj}}, \Psi'_{\operatorname{Proj}}$), we direct the reader to Theorem \ref{thm:error_proj_evol} in Section \ref{sec:analysis_proj}.
 Observe that in the case $S_T=O(T)$, the error in both theorems is of order $O(T)$, which is to be expected, since in this case the smoothness constraint is always satisfied and the statement becomes vacuous.
-Note that this is true for the penalized least squares estimator as well (Theorem \ref{thm:main_result_smooth} is written for $S_T = o(T)$), as will be seen in the proof.
 When $S_T = o(T)$, we see for both estimators that the mean squared error

 \red{However the bound in Theorem \ref{thm:main_result_proj} is better than that in Theorem \ref{thm:main_result_smooth} in terms of dependence on $T$, when $S_T = o(T)$.
 This is due to technical difficulties arising during the control of the bias term in the proof of Theorem \ref{thm:main_result_smooth}, since $(G_k)_{k=0}^T$ is allowed to be any sequence of connected graphs.
 In spite of this, we are able to obtain the same error-rate as Theorem \ref{thm:main_result_proj} under additional assumptions.
 More specifically, in Theorem \ref{thm:error_ls_fixed_graph_2} we assume that the comparison graphs are non-evolving (see Assumption \ref{assump:fixed_graph}) and obtain a rate that matches that of Theorem \ref{thm:main_result_proj}.
-In Theorem \ref{thm:error_ls_evol_graph_3}, we prove that if the comparison graphs are connected and possibly evolving, and an additional technical condition holds, then we again recover the rate of the projection estimator.} \begin{remark}[Error rates] When $S_T=O(1/T)$, then $\norm{\est{z} - z^*}_2^2 = O(T^{1/3})$ for Theorem \ref{thm:main_result_proj}, which matches the optimal rate for estimating a Lipschitz function on $[0,1]$ over a uniform grid, w.r.t the squared (empirical) $L_2$-norm \cite[Thm.1.3.1]{nemirovski2000topics}.
+In Theorem \ref{thm:error_ls_evol_graph_3}, we prove that if the comparison graphs are connected and possibly evolving, and an additional technical condition holds, then we again recover the rate of the projection estimator.} \begin{remark}[Error rates -- Lipschitz smoothness] When $S_T=O(1/T)$, then $\norm{\est{z} - z^*}_2^2 = O(T^{1/3})$ for Theorem \ref{thm:main_result_proj}, which matches the optimal rate for estimating a Lipschitz function on $[0,1]$ over a uniform grid, w.r.t the squared (empirical) $L_2$-norm \cite[Thm.1.3.1]{nemirovski2000topics}.
 Indeed, let $f_i:[0,1] \rightarrow \matR$ be Lipschitz functions for $i=1,\dots,n$ and define $f(t) = (f_1(t),\dots,f_n(t))^\top$ for each $t \in [0,1]$.
 Then consider the case where $z^*$ is defined as

 Clearly, $z^*$ is block-wise centered and satisfies Assumption \ref{assump:smooth} with $S_T = O(1/T)$. \end{remark}